binsento42/Cathy/README.md

 <b>python cathy.py search <i>keyword(s)</i></b>

   to search for a specific term in all caf files.
-Keyword(s) can be different keywords separated by spaces, but then quotes are necessary
+Keyword(s) can be multiple keywords separated by spaces, but then quotes are necessary
-  (i.e. python cathy.py search "my photos")
+  (i.e. python cathy.py search "my photos").
+Search only shows match if a filename contains all the keywords (logical AND).

 <b>python cathy.py scan <i>path</i></b>

-  scans the directory tree from #path# and generates a Cathy compatible file with the volume label name in the cathy.py dir (not sure what happens if the disk has no label).
-For windows <i>path</i> should be the drive letter (i.e. 'f:'), for linux and osx it is best to use the full mounted path (i.e. /Volumes/NewDisk).
+  scans the directory tree from <i>path</i> and generates a Cathy compatible file with the volume label name in the cathy.py dir (not sure what happens if the disk has no label).
+For windows <i>path</i> should be the drive letter (i.e. 'f:'), for linux and osx it is best to use the full mounted path (i.e. /Volumes/NewDisk or /media/usb).
 Warning: Existing caf files are silently overwritten!

 <b>python cathy.py scanarchive <i>path</i></b>